Murmeldyret/power_ranger/README.md

     ./power_ranger

 The user will be prompted to write input parameters.
 When the user has written the input.
-The software will run and write an output.txt file that contian the output.
+The software will run and write an output.csv file that contian the output.

     Network simulation
     Simulation setup: